maraouf/maraouf/README.md

 * **Compute:** Dell Server (ESXi / vCenter), Proxmox nodes, and a fleet of PoE-powered Raspberry Pi 4s.
 * **Storage & Network:** Synology, TrueNAS, an OPNsense Gateway, heavily segmented VLANs, and enough Ubiquiti PoE switches to power a small office.
 * **Containers & VMs:** Debian all the way down.
 Orchestrating an endless sea of Docker Swarm containers via Portainer, and keeping an eye on it all with my custom-built dashboard, [OmniGrid](https://github.com/maraouf/OmniGrid).
 * **Monitoring the Chaos:** If it isn't monitored, does it even exist?
-Tracking the madness with Grafana, Zabbix, Netdata, Beszel, and Uptime Kuma.
+Tracking the madness with Grafana, Zabbix, Netdata, Beszel, Uptime Kuma and integrating them with my unified view via [OmniGrid](https://github.com/maraouf/OmniGrid).

 ### 🛠 What I'm building